Serenity Prayer Without God, For Atheists And Seculars

 Well then, would it not be better to make use of what lies within your power as suits a free man rather than to strain for what lies beyond it in a slavish and abject fashion?

-So the ancient Stoic version was essentially:
+So the ancient Stoic version was essentially the following:

 “Focus entirely on what’s in your control (your judgments, choices, and responses) and accept everything else as it naturally unfolds.”